SerialLain3170/adeleine/Adeleine/README.md

 ## Caution!

-- You can upload only `.png` files
+- You can upload only `.png` files.
+- The point-based model can accept images that have limited shapes, which are two to the Nth power (ex: 256, 512, 1024, etc).

 ## Summary
 ![](./data/result1.png)